mmalecki/qmk_rc/README.md

 ```

 For a full list of built-in commands, see [Commands](doc/commands.md).
+You can also implement your own, [Custom commands](doc/custom-commands.md).

 ## Acknowledgments
 * The QMK team for authoring an amazing piece of software